Flotomate/product_docs/source/change-management/inside-a-change.rst

 -  On success, the Approval moves to the Approved status and the Change goes to the next stage.
-On failure, the Approval moves to the Rejected status and the Change doesn’t move forward; you can put it back to the Planning stage, close it or re-initiate (Re-Approve) the Approval process.
+On failure, the Approval moves to the Rejected status and the Change doesn’t move forward; technician can put it back to the Planning stage, close it or re-initiate (Re-Approve) the Approval process.